Team

 Associate Professor Dept. of Microbiology, Immunology and Infectious Diseases

 Dr. Peters completed his Ph.D. in the laboratory of Dr. Peter Bretscher at the University of Saskatchewan where he was the recipient of a Canadian Governor General’s Gold Medal for his graduate work on T cell activation.
 Dr. Peters continued his studies as a post-doctoral fellow in the laboratory of David Sacks and then as a staff scientist in the Laboratory of Parasitic Diseases at the National Institute of Allergy and Infectious Diseases at the NIH, Bethesda, MD.
-During this time Dr. Peters began studying the role of inflammatory cells during infection with the parasite Leishmania and explored the concept of immune memory during chronic infections.
-In September 2014 Dr. Peters was cross-appointed to the Faculty of Veterinary Medicine and the Cumming School of Medicine at the University of Calgary and became an Associate Professor in 2017.
-In 2021 Dr. Peters became the Co-Director of the Snyder Institute for Chronic Diseases.
+During this time Dr. Peters studied the impact of the inflammatory response to blood-feeding insect bites and how this response impacted the initiation and efficacy of vaccination against insect-vector transmitted diseases such as Leishmaniasis, Malaria, and Lyme’s Disease.
+In September 2014, Dr. Peters was cross-appointed to the Faculty of Veterinary Medicine and the Cumming School of Medicine at the University of Calgary and became an Associate Professor in 2017.
+From January 2021 to December 2022 Dr. Peters served as the Deputy Director of the Snyder Institute for Chronic Diseases.
+In January 2023 Dr. Peters became Head of the Department of Microbiology, Immunology, and Infectious Diseases.
 Dr. Peters has published in some of the top journals including Science, PNAS, Cell Host and Microbe, and PLoS Pathogens.
+The Peters lab continues to expand our understanding of vaccine efficacy and the role of insect vectors in vector transmitted infections, including the requirements for vaccine induced protective immunity against a collection of diseases caused by pathogens that employ cells of the innate immune system as a site of persistence and replication, including Leishmaniasis, Tuberculosis, and fungal infections.

 Research Associate